Leaving a gift in your will

 Specific donation – Deciding to leave part or all of your estate to Insight Gloucestershire.

 Your solicitor will need to know the following details:

 Address – 81 Albion Street, Cheltenham, GL52 2RZ

 Below is a download of the above details that you can print off and pass to your solicitor to help make things easier.

-Insight staff are not legal advisers so always seek the advice of a solicitor when making your will and deciding how you wish to leave your legacy.
+Insight staff are not legal advisors, so always seek the advice of a solicitor when making your will and deciding how you wish to leave your legacy.

-If you would like to find out more about leaving a legacy to Insight Gloucestershire in your will or to inform us of your intentions please call us on 01242 22 11 70 or email email@example.com
+If you would like to find out more about leaving a legacy to Insight Gloucestershire in your will, or inform us of your intentions to do so, please call us on 01242 22 11 70 or email [email protected]

 Mrs Wearing who is totally blind in one eye and losing her vision in the other talks about why she is leaving a gift to Insight once she has passed on.

 “I feel that they deserve it.
 Over several years they have helped me.
 I am glad there is someone there to talk to, on the phone, and somewhere to go to look and try any items before I buy them.
 Each morning I look at my large print calendar.
 I use my talking clock and watch throughout the day along with many other items around my home that allow me to live independently.
 I am aware that there are people worse than me and I want to make sure they can get support when they want it.
 Until you have gone through losing your own sight you can’t fully understand its impact.”